 1. Stay positive throughout the conversation

-Staying positive throughout communications with the customers reinforces professionalism, lightens the mood, and deflects any negativity with which the customer might have entered the conversation.
+Staying positive throughout communications with the customers reinforces professionalism, lightens the mood, and deflects any negative feelings.

 If the customer service representative is genuinely positive, his or her attitude will transfer to the customer as well.

 As Alina Tugend explains, humans remember positive and negative experiences differently.
 Because of the negativity bias our brains have, we tend to remember negative experiences more vividly and for longer periods of time.

 To overcome this trait we must have five positive experiences to overcome one negative, Tugend argues.